jetify-com/devbox/docs/app/docs/guides/pinning_packages.md

 ]
 ```

 Pinned packages that follow semver will install the latest version of the package with the same major version.
-For example, if you pin `python@3`, it will install the latest version of `python` with major version `3`.
+For example, if you pin `python@3`, it will install the latest minor and patch version of `python >=3.0.0` .

 You can look up the available versions of a package by running `devbox search <package_name>`.